 fmt.Println("createIndexWithTTL finished, requestId:", resp.ResponseInfo.RequestId)

-The following example shows how to create a search index with four columns: col_keyword (Keyword type), col_long (Long type), col_text (Text type), and col_nested (Nested type).
+The following example creates a search index with four columns: col_keyword (Keyword type), col_long (Long type), col_text (Text type), and col_nested (Nested type).
 The col_nested column contains two sub-columns: level1_text (Text type) and level1_nested (Nested type).
-The level1_nested sub-column, in turn, contains the level2_text (Text type) sub-column.
-Query highlighting is enabled for the col_text column, the level1_text sub-column of col_nested, and the level2_text sub-column of col_nested.level1_nested.
+The level1_nested sub-column contains one sub-column: level2_text (Text type).
+Query highlighting is enabled for col_text, the level1_text sub-column of col_nested, and the level2_text sub-column of col_nested.level1_nested.

 func createSearchIndexwithHighlighting(client *tablestore.TableStoreClient) {